 Retinoblastoma is the most common intraocular cancer in children.
-While more than 90 percent of children in the U.S. with eye cancers are cured, the outcome is not as good if the cancer has spread outside the eye.
+While more than 9 out of 10 children in the U.S. with retinoblastoma are cured, the outlook is not as good if the cancer has spread outside of the eye.
 For two decades, intravenous chemotherapy was the mainstay of therapy, but it led to immunosuppression, infection, transfusions and increased risk of subsequent cancers.

-“In advanced intraocular retinoblastoma, intravenous chemotherapy success rates were under 35 percent and came with significant toxicities,” said Anthony Daniels, M.D., director of ocular oncology at the Vanderbilt Eye Institute.
+“In advanced intraocular retinoblastoma, intravenous chemotherapy success rates were under 35 percent for more advanced cases and came with significant toxicities,” said Anthony Daniels, M.D., chief of the Division of Ocular Oncology and Pathology at the Vanderbilt Eye Institute.
 “We knew there must be a better way.”

-Vanderbilt’s multidisciplinary ocular oncology team was one of the first to adopt intra-arterial chemotherapy (IAC), where chemotherapy is delivered into the ophthalmic artery through an endovascular microcatheter.
+The multidisciplinary ocular oncology team at Monroe Carell Jr. Children’s Hospital at Vanderbilt was one of the first to adopt intra-arterial chemotherapy (IAC), where chemotherapy is delivered into the ophthalmic artery through an endovascular microcatheter.
 The team has also incorporated intravitreal chemotherapy, in which the drug is injected directly into the eye.

 Vanderbilt is currently the only center in the Mid-South and one of a handful in the U.S. offering both IAC and intravitreal chemotherapy for ocular cancer.
 The success rate has been high.